neuropoly/intranet.neuro.polymtl.ca/_sources/data/git-datasets.md

  R W    datasets/uk-biobank
 ```

-Once you have access you can:
+Once you have access you should:

 ```
 git annex copy --to=origin